A topic from the subject of Standardization in Chemistry.

 Main Concepts:

 The chemical industry is heavily regulated to ensure the safety of workers, the public, and the environment.
-Key regulations include:
+Key regulations and agencies include:

 • Occupational Safety and Health Administration (OSHA): Regulates workplace safety, including chemical exposure limits and hazardous materials handling.